oznogon/gattaibushido-public/playbooks/_playbooks_core_data.md

 * Laser: Your "Boost Strike" Basic Charge Tech only costs 1:1 (default is 3:1)
 * Nega-: Spend 2 Charges, discard bottom card from the Play Pile.
 * Power: Before you Push, spend 2 Charges and Discard a card.
 Increase your Strike Range by that card's pip rank.
-* Psy-: Spend X charges, look X cards in any one Stash
+* Psy-: Spend X charges, look X cards in any one Hand
 * Razor: Spend 3 charges, add +Trauma to Payload
-* Retro-: Spend 2 charges, draw top card of Trash into your Stash
+* Retro-: Spend 2 charges, draw top card of Trash into your Hand
-* Science: Spend X charges, take X random cards from any one Stash, return X cards to that Stash
+* Science: Spend X charges, take X random cards from any one Hand, return X cards to that Hand
 * Sonic: ???
-* Tactical: Spend 1 Charge, give 1 card from your Stash to target player.
+* Tactical: Spend 1 Charge, give 1 card from your Hand to target player.
 * Thunder: Spend 1 Charge, add +Trauma and +Ruin to Payload
-* Turbo-: Spend 2 Charges, draw top card of Deck into your Stash
+* Turbo-: Spend 2 Charges, draw top card of Deck into your Hand
 * Vibro-: ???
-* Vortex: Spend 3 Charges, target player with two or more cards in their Stash discards a random card from their Stash.
+* Vortex: Spend 3 Charges, target player with two or more cards in their Hand discards a random card from their Hand.